Teams and organizations of the Marvel Cinematic Universe: Nova Corps

 The Nova Corps was the intergalactic military and police force of the Nova Empire that was headquartered on the planet Xandar.
 Led by the Nova Prime, the Nova Corps initially arrest the Guardians of the Galaxy on Xandar after they cause a public disturbance and send them to the Kyln, a secure prison.
 Later, during the Battle of Xandar, the Corps defend Xandar from Ronan the Accuser along with the Guardians, but are almost completely obliterated by Ronan using the Power Stone.
 Following the battle, the Corps expunge each of the Guardians' criminal records in gratitude, while the Orb is placed in the Corps' possession for safekeeping.
 Four years later, the Nova Corps was presumed to have been annihilated by Thanos during the decimation of Xandar in search of the Power Stone as mentioned by Thor.
 Other notable members of the Corps include Rhomann Dey and Denarian Garthan Saal.

 The film version of the Nova Corps acts as a traditional police force, with no mention of the Nova Force.
 When asked about a Nova solo movie, James Gunn said "I think there is always a chance of a Nova movie."

+In an alternate universe, Nebula joined the Nova Corps after Ronan killed Thanos and Gamora, subsequently waging war on Xandar.

-It appeared in the film Guardians of the Galaxy and the animated Disney+ series What If...?.
+It appeared in the film Guardians of the Galaxy and the animated Disney+ series What If...? and Marvel Zombies.

+S.A.B.E.R.

+The Strategic Aerospace Biophysics and Exolinguistic Response, better known by its acronym S.A.B.E.R., is a human-Skrull aerospace defense system founded in response to the Infinity War.
+After the Blip, it was spearheaded by Nick Fury and kept intel on current superheroes and new superheroes.

+It appeared in the films Spider Man: Far from Home and The Marvels; as well as the Disney+ series Secret Invasion.